ganhammar/presentations/presentations/clear-skies-ahead/slides.md

 </div>

 <!--
-We where lacking a proper private resolver DNS architecture.
-And, since no teams was allowed to manage their network resources, they had too request help from us, linking their VNets with the private DNS zones that they needed access to.
+We were lacking a proper private resolver DNS architecture.
+And, since no teams were allowed to manage their network resources, they had to request help from us, linking their VNets with the private DNS zones that they needed access to.
 -->

 ---